News Reporter Jobs in USA with Visa Sponsorship

 Do news reporters qualify for H-1B sponsorship?

-News reporters can qualify for H-1B sponsorship when the position requires a bachelor's degree in journalism, communications, or related field and involves specialized duties like investigative reporting, multimedia production, or beat-specific expertise.
+News reporters can qualify for H-1B visa sponsorship when the position requires a bachelor's degree in journalism, communications, or related field and involves specialized duties like investigative reporting, multimedia production, or beat-specific expertise.
 The role must demonstrate specialty occupation requirements beyond general news gathering.

 What degree do I need for news reporter visa sponsorship?